-Intangible assets are ascribed a value only where they can be sold separately and the insurer can demonstrate that there are quoted prices in an active market for the same or similar assets, in which case the asset shall be valued in accordance with the valuation hierarchy.
+Under SII, intangible assets are ascribed a value only where they can be sold separately and there are demonstrable quoted prices in an active market for the same or similar assets.
+Where this is the case, the asset is valued in accordance with the valuation hierarchy.